signalapp/ringrtc/BUILDING.md

 The test tool establishes a call over simulated signaling and media channels.
 You should hear echo from the speakers while the tool is running.

+Tests might fail if the open file limit is too low.
+If this is the case, you can increase the limit in the terminal:

+    ulimit -a

+If the "open files" value is small, such as 256, try increasing it:

+    ulimit -n 2048

 ## Working with the Code

 ### Rebuilding